thinkjs/thinkjs/packages/think-memcache/README.md

 // delete key
 await memInst.delete(key);

-// add event listener, supported events https://github.com/3rd-Eden/memcached memInst.on('failure', function() {
-  // todo
-});

-// increase 1, if key'value is not integer will reject(err) await memInst.increase(key);
+// increase 1, key'value should be integer, if key not exist will do nothing await memInst.increase(key);

-// decrease 1, if key'value is not integer will reject(err) await memInst.decrease(key);
+// decrease 1, key'value should be integer, if key not exist will do nothing await memInst.decrease(key);

 ```